Hiring an Interpreter

-The first step is to have someone in your organization contact DHCC’s Interpreter Referral Department (IRD) at 610-604-0452 to become a customer.
+The first step is to have someone in your organization contact DHCC’s Interpreter Referral Department (IRD) at 610-604-0452, option 1 to become a customer.
 One of our coordinators would fax or email DHCC’s payment authorization form and rates and policies to review, complete and sign.
 The paperwork should be completed and returned before you make an interpreter request.
 Once DHCC has received the signed forms, you are signed on and ready to request an interpreter.

 How do I request an interpreter for an appointment?